Questions from Grads Regarding the commencement ceremony

-Only seniors with at least 135 earned and posted credits by the end of Winter 2019 term (graduating in the above mentioned terms) can participate.
+Undergraduate students graduated or planning to graduate between Summer 2019 and Fall 2020 are invited to participate; only seniors with at least 135 earned and posted credits by the end of the Winter 2020 term (graduating in the above-mentioned terms) can participate.
 NO EXCEPTIONS.
+Graduate students who graduated or planning to graduate between Summer 2019 and Summer 2020 are invited to participate.

-Saturday, June 15, 2019, at 10:30 a.m. in Reser Stadium.
+Saturday, June 13, 2020, at 10:30 a.m. in Reser Stadium.
 Line up begins at 9 a.m.
 Undergraduates will report to the Memorial Union Quad.
-Graduates will report to the Valley Library Quad.
+Graduate students will report to the Valley Library Quad.
 Procession to Reser begins at 10 a.m. and enters Reser at 10:30 a.m.
 Guests are able to enter Reser Stadium at 9 a.m.

 Because of the number of graduates (approximately 4200) that attend this ceremony, only the names of students receiving their doctorate degree will be read aloud.